graysurf/zsh-kit/README.md

 A minimalist, high-performance Zsh environment with manual plugin control, emoji-powered login messages, and lazy-loaded utilities for speed and clarity.

-## Features
+## ✨ Core Features

+> This Zsh environment provides a clean structure and several built-in tools.

 - ⚡️ Manual plugin management (no plugin manager required)
 - 🌟 Emoji-powered login messages with random quotes (via custom script)
 - 🚀 Customized [Starship](https://starship.rs) prompt with language & context awareness
 - 🧭 Smart directory jumping with [Zoxide](https://github.com/ajeetdsouza/zoxide), aliased as `z`
+- 🔧 Modular and lazy-friendly structure under `scripts/`
+- 🧩 [plugin-system](docs/plugin-system.md): Declarative plugin loader with extra setup support
+- 🧹 Centralized `cache/` and `.private/` folders for clean separation of history, state, and secrets

+## 🛠 Built-in CLI Tools

+> The following tools are developed as part of this environment and tightly integrated.
+> Each has a dedicated documentation file and serves a focused task in the Git or shell workflow.

 - 🔐 [git-lock](docs/git-lock.md): Commit locking system for safe checkpoints, diffs, and tagging
 - 📂 [git-scope](docs/git-scope.md): Tree-based visualizations of tracked, staged, modified, or untracked files
 - 📊 [git-summary](docs/git-summary.md): Author-based contribution stats over time ranges
 - 🔎 [fzf-tools](docs/fzf-tools.md): Interactive fuzzy-driven launcher for files, Git, processes, and history
-- 🧠 Unified UX with previewable shell functions, aliases, and env vars
-- 🔧 Modular and lazy-friendly structure under `scripts/`
-- 🧹 Centralized `cache/` and `.private/` folders for clean separation of history, state, and secrets

 ## Structure